LFIO/LiEasySetup/README.md

 for example,you can install QQ,Discord and WeChat.

-They are 100% No ads when you downloading.
+There are 100% No ads when you downloading.

 (Tips:Download is based on Your browser)